 nearly happened to ME!!!).
 Here's an important tip: leave a spare terminal

 up that is logged in as root user.
-That way if you screw up the login
+That way if you make a mistake then

 The important files for PAM configuration can be found in

 /etc/pam.dIf you are a Debian user then you should direct your attention to the "common-*" files.
-Those are used by (nearly) everything else.
+Those are used by (nearly) all of the services.
 If you are not using Debian then the following still applies, but you'll need to find the right filename.

 I searched around forever and experimented quite a bit, and I finally have settled on this setup.
 This will make everything totally transparent.
 You'll even be able to change passwords using the "passwd" utility.
 NOTE: don't be surprised if this doesn't work for you.
 PAM behavior seems to change from distro to distro.
 This is what is working on my Debian sid machine.